 Certain Company entities have previously entered into legal services agreements (the "Existing LSAs") with the Law Firm, an affiliate of certain Members, for the recovery of claims.
 Pursuant to the terms of the Existing LSAs, the Law Firm provides the Company with investigation, case management, research and legal services in the pursuit of recovery of claims in exchange for a portion of the recovered proceeds relating to such claims.
 The Existing LSAs also provide that the Law Firm serves as exclusive lead counsel for any litigation relating to such claims.
 As of June 30, 2022 and December 31, 2021, \$0.1 million and \$5.5 million, respectively, was due to the Law Firm and included in the condensed consolidated balance sheets in Affiliate Payable.
 For the three and six months ended June 30, 2022, \$27 thousand and \$31 thousand, respectively was included in Professional fees - legal for expenses related to the Law Firm in the condensed consolidated statements of operations.
+For the three and six months ended June 30, 2021, the amounts were de minimus.
 For the three and six months ended June 30, 2022, \$231 thousand and \$271 thousand, respectively, were included in cost of claims recoveries for expenses related to the Law Firm in the condensed consolidated statements of operations.
-For the three and six months ended June 30, 2021, no amounts were included cost of claims recoveries for expenses related to the Law Firm in the condensed consolidated statements of operations.
-For the three and six months ended June 30, 2021, no amounts were included cost of claims recoveries for expenses related to the Law Firm in the condensed consolidated statements of operations.
 For the three and six months ended June 30, 2021, no amounts were included cost of claims recoveries for expenses related to the Law Firm in the condensed consolidated statements of operations.